 My solution, cauliflower or spaghetti squash as a substitute!
 I have found that with most high carbohydrate foods such as bread, rice, potatoes and pasta, it is not the carbs you want, it is what put on top of it that makes it so yummy.
 Growing up, those types of foods were fillers, making food last longer, with little to no taste.
 Now, I always make my own sauce, meatballs instead of meat sauce and make it taste GOOD!
 Your kids are going to love this too.
 They will love the meatballs.
+Meatballs can be found in many recipes and not only with pasta.
+There are many recipes on CookingPlanIt that I consistenly look into so I could try out new things.
 Protein is so important for all of us, but in particular, our growing kids.
 Let them help you make them, or count the meatballs.
 Getting them into the kitchen is one of the best things you teach your children.
 Hunter watches me cook all the time, I can’t wait till I can put him to work!

 Don’t be afraid of Spaghetti squash, they are quite delicious!
 It has a texture very similar to pasta and it’s stringy as you can see like spaghetti.
 Another great veggy to add to your arsenal!

 The recipe also can be adapted to make Tomato Basil Soup, just add heavy cream at the very end before serving.
 I thought no one did it like La Madeline’s but I think this has them beat, hands down!
 I make a pretty big batch of the sauce but you are going to need it and it also freezes well (meatballs too).